OurMachinery/themachinery-books/the_machinery_book/src/getting_started/README.md

 sudo apt-get install libxcb-ewmh2 libxcb-cursor0 libxcb-xrm0 unzip
 ~~~

+*This does not work on your distro*?
+No problem, visit our [Linux installation process across distributions guide](https://github.com/OurMachinery/themachinery-public/discussions/616).

 ## Getting up and running

 Quick steps to get up and running: